7 Surefire Ways To Get Pinterest Followers With Little Effort

 Pinterest is a great tool to use to generate more traffic to your blog, more email subscribers and more sales.
 If you’re reading this post, I’m sure you know this already!

 And let me guess, here’s what you might be thinking: “If only I had more followers on Pinterest, I’d get more traffic, make more sales and more money!”

 Well, the truth is, this isn’t necessarily true.
-In 2019, Pinterest followers aren’t nearly as important as they used to be.
+Nowadays, Pinterest followers aren’t nearly as important as they used to be.

 Nowadays, Pinterest operates more like a search engine.
 They still have some elements of social media platforms (the followers + the ability to leave comments), but in general, they operate more like Youtube and Google, rather than Facebook and Instagram.

 Think about it: how often have you been on Youtube and seen a completely random channel/video recommended to you that you’ve never even heard of before?
 This happens to me all the time.
 I’m not a follower of those channels, but based on what I’ve watched before, Youtube knows what to recommend to me and what I might be interested in.

 Rather than showing people content from accounts that they’re following, Pinterest will show them content that is related to their previous searches, because that’s most likely what they’ll enjoy.